ajstewart/racs-historical-transients/PIPELINE.md

 ## Variability Metrics
 The standard two epoch metrics have been used, as defined in [this paper](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.4024R/abstract). `Vs` takes into account the user entered percentage error on the ASKAP fluxes.

+## Query Arguments
+Most of the options in the query are self-explantory, however these options perhaps need clarifying:

+* **Distance to nearest ASKAP neighbour:** This distance takes the crossmatch coordinate and finds the nearest next ASKAP source from the non-convolved catalogue (i.e. not the source that has been crossmatched).